 - Facilitating the on-time graduation of children of military families

-- Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact
+- Providing for the enforcement of administrative rules implementing the provisions of this compact

-- Providing for the uniform collection and sharing of information between and among member states, schools and military families under this compact
+- Providing for the uniform collection and sharing of information between and among member states, schools, and military families under this compact

-- Promoting coordination between this compact and other compacts affecting military children
+- Promoting coordination between this compact and other compacts affecting military Children

 Housing: The following are the sites for Veterans Homes